Not everyone wants to move on from Windows laptops. Dell makes a case for staying with the touch-screen XPS 13 Touch.

 The review model has a Core i7–5500U running at 2.5 GHz.
-That’s powerful by any standard and provides far more grunt than I’ve seen in any Ultrabook-class device.
+It is powerful by any standard and provides far more grunt than we’ve seen in Ultrabook-class devices before now.
 It is also responsible for that long, long battery life.
-Overall the XPS 13 Touch is noticably faster than any direct rival.
+Overall, the XPS 13 Touch is noticeably faster than any direct Windows rival.

 Dell uses Intel’s latest 14 nm Broadwell chip technology.
 It’s fast by any standards and tiny.
 It is also responsible for the excellent battery performance.
 There’s a graphics chip which means the XPS 13 Touch can handle games at high resolution.

 A few aspects of the XPS 13 Touch are less impressive.
 While the backlit keyboard is solid and serviceable, it feels cramped.
 It’s a loser in the trade-off between size and comfort.
 The key action is closer to what you see on hybrids than on laptops.
 There is not enough travel for my taste.
 I’m an old school touch-typist, so this may not bother you.